radio4000/blog/content/posts/how-to-discover-new-music.md

 few platform with Discogs on which the label is visible.
 See the labels section for why this is a happy fact.

+### Mixcloud

+A website filled with user submitted mixes.
+One of the nicest way to discover music.
+On [Mixcloud](https://www.mixcloud.com/) you can follow djs, labels, music producers, music podcasters playing their favorite records.

+You should definitely look for your favorite artist names on their site, see who is playing them.
+That will definitely lead to discoveries.

+One of the great aspect of Mixcloud is that it also shows in most cases which tune is on air.
+So when you like something, you can find it on Bandcamp, Youtube, maybe add it to your Radio4000 channel so you can listen to it later again.

 ### Blogs and magazines

 Blogs have been one of the most fantastic creation of Internet.
 Each